-ANTIOXIDANT ACTIVITY, TOTAL PHENOLIC CONTENT OF ESSENTIAL OILS AND EXTRACT DETERMINED FROM NATURAL LEAVES, IN-VITRO LEAVES AND CALLUS SOURCES OF MELALEUCA ALTERNIFOLIA – A COMPARATIVE STUDY
+ANTIOXIDANT ACTIVITY, TOTAL PHENOLIC CONTENT OF ESSENTIAL OILS, AND EXTRACT DETERMINED FROM NATURAL LEAVES, IN-VITRO LEAVES, AND CALLUS SOURCES OF MELALEUCA ALTERNIFOLIA – A COMPARATIVE STUDY

-Results: TPC of essential oil from in-vitro sources of leaves contained 14.79mg gallic acid equivalent/g dry plant material and its IC50 value was found to be 70% in 1-diphenyl 2-picrylhyorazyl (DPPH) assay.
-Thus this source of essential oil showed good free radical scavenging activity.
+Results: TPC of essential oil from in-vitro sources of leaves contained 14.79 mg gallic acid equivalent/g dry plant material and its IC50 value was found to be 70% in 1-diphenyl 2-picrylhyorazyl assay.
+Thus, this source of essential oil showed good free radical scavenging activity.

 Conclusion: The estimated biological potential was obtained in the essential oil from in-vitro sources of leaves M. alternifolia.